brycewray/hugo_solo/content/about/index.md

 featured_image_caption: "Image: Dalamo; Pixabay"
 ---

 A few words about you.
-Your opening text goes here.
+Your opening text goes here..

 ## In-article heading --- it's an H2 because your title is the H1